 ONICON insertion flow meter stem lengths vary according to the pipe diameter and the height of the installation hardware stack.
 ONICON records the stack height dimension provided by the customer at the time of order entry, and the information is used to size the stem.
-For standard configuration meters, the dimension is shown on the laminated insertion depth gage tag attached to the meter.
+The dimension is shown on the laminated insertion depth gage tag attached to the meter.